-Getting Crafty: Discover the Joy of Arts and Craftsby Mary on March 17th, 2017
+Getting Crafty: Discover the Joy of Arts and Craftsby monica on March 17th, 2017

 Arts and crafts may inspire fear in many self-diagnosed creatively-challenged folks, but the truth is, the fun and relaxation to be had is not dependent on skill.
 Your local craft stores like Michaels or JOANN Fabrics offer countless options for craft projects, ranging in skill level from basic can’t-mess-it-up projects to expert master-crafter behemoths.
 Don’t be shy – ask a store employee for help deciding on a project.
 You’ll be pointed in the right direction and crafting in no time!